(Full time) 2023 start

 Access to HE Diploma

-45 credits at level 3, which must be at distinction and include a minimum of 15 credits from science subjects.
+30 distinctions and 15 merits (both at level 3).
+This must include a minimum of 15 credits at distinction from science subjects.

 We strongly advise you to contact the School to discuss the suitability of your chosen Access course.
 We consider Access Courses to be suitable for mature applicants (21 plus) who have been out of full-time education and have had no previous access to higher education.